adrianpk/clio/docs/gallery/content.md

 ## "Boxed" Style (Frosted Glass)

+The default style.
 The title is rendered inside a frosted-glass effect stripe at the bottom of the image.

 ![Boxed Style](../img/generated-html-boxed.png)